hamishwillee/mavlink-devguide/en/protocol/ftp.md

 # File Transfer Protocol (FTP)

 The FTP Protocol enables an FTP-like file transfer protocol over MAVLink.
-It supports common FTP operations including: reading, truncating, writing, removing and creating files, listing and removing directories etc.
+It supports common FTP operations like: reading, truncating, writing, removing and creating files, listing and removing directories.

-The protocol follows a client-server pattern, where all commands are sent by the GCS (server), and the Drone (client) responds either with the requested information in an ACK or an error in a NAK.
+The protocol follows a client-server pattern, where all commands are sent by the GCS (server), and the Drone (client) responds either with an ACK containing the requested information, or a NAK containing an error.
 The GCS sets a timeout after most commands, and may resend the command if it is triggered.
-(similarly, the drone must re-send its response if a request with the same sequence number is received).
+The drone must re-send its response if a request with the same sequence number is received.
-This ensures that the GCS and drone can never get out of sync in normal operation.

-All messages (commands, ACK, NAK) are exchanged inside [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) packets.
+All messages (commands, ACK, NAK) are exchanged inside [FILE_TRANSFER_PROTOCOL](../messages/common.md#FILE_TRANSFER_PROTOCOL) messages.
 This message type definition is minimal, with fields for specifying the target network, system and component, and for an "arbitrary" variable-length payload.

 The different commands and other information required to implement the protocol are encoded *within* in the `FILE_TRANSFER_PROTOCOL` payload.
 This topic explains the encoding, packing format, commands and errors, and the order in which the commands are sent to implement the core FTP functionality.

 > **Note** The encoding and content of the payload field are not mandated by the specification - and can be extension specific.
-  The encoding explained here has been used by *QGroundControl* and PX4.
+  This topic covers the encoding that has been used by *QGroundControl* and PX4.

-A MAVLink system that supports this protocol should also set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag in indicate support in the [AUTOPILOT_VERSION.capability](../messages/common.html#AUTOPILOT_VERSION) field.
+A MAVLink system that supports this protocol should also set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag in the [AUTOPILOT_VERSION.capability](../messages/common.html#AUTOPILOT_VERSION) field.

 ## Payload Format {#payload}

 The `FILE_TRANSFER_PROTOCOL` payload is encoded with the information required for the various FTP messages.
-This includes fields for specifying which message is being sent, the sequence number of the current FTP message (for multi-message data transfers), the size of information in the data part of the message etc..
+This includes fields for holding the command that is being sent, the sequence number of the current FTP message (for multi-message data transfers), the size of information in the data part of the message etc.

 > **Tip** Readers will note that the FTP payload format is very similar to the packet format used for serializing MAVLink itself.